Plotting spaces with paper » Manolo for the Home

 3. This is the fun part!
 Make scale paper cutouts of your furniture (just like cutting out paper dolls!)
 Use the cutouts to arrange and rearrange the furniture in your room until you are satisfied with the result.

-That’s it–without breaking a sweat, you can be sure you’re spaces will look wonderful in their new configuration.
+That’s it — without breaking a sweat, you can be sure your old rooms with their new furniture will look wonderful in their new configuration.
 Even if you find drawing tedious, it beats asking your friends, significant other, or “know-it-all teenage son” to help you move your couch over and over and over again.

 1. La Petite Acadienne Says: